 It's happening.
-Almost two years since Google and Levi Strauss announced the Project Jacquard platform, we now have more details for the connected clothing that essentially turns what you wear into the equivalent of the touchscreen on your smartphone or smartwatch.
+Over two years since Google and Levi Strauss announced the Project Jacquard platform, we're mere months away from connected clothing that essentially turns what you wear into the equivalent of the touchscreen on your smartphone or smartwatch.

-The first garment in the Jacquard range will be the Levi's Commuter Trucker Jacket, with a price and tentative release date for the clothing emerging at SXSW 2017.
+The first garment in the Jacquard range will be the Levi's Commuter Trucker Jacket, with a $350 price tag and release date of Fall 2017.

-So how does Google and Levi's smart clothing work and why will cycling commuters want to wear it?
+So how does Google and Levi's smart clothing work and why will cycling commuters want to wear this first product?
 Here's everything we know about Project Jacquard so far.

 Project Jacquard: How it works

 The smart clothing kit we've seen so far from the likes of Athos, OMSignal and Hexoskin has largely focused on integrating sensors into often quite compressed garments in order to relay data wirelessly to a smartphone.
 That could involve information on heart rate, motion or breathing rate.
 In most of these cases, they require a small data box that clips onto the clothing to complete the connected package.

 With Jacquard, Google and Levi's has produced a conductive yarn that combine thin metallic alloys with yarns that you typically find on clothing.
 So cotton, polyesters or even silk.

 In the case of the Commuter Jacket, this interactive yarn has been used to build touch and gesture sensitive areas on the sleeve and sensor grids can be created for even larger interactive surfaces.
 This allows designers to take advantage of LEDs, haptic and other outputs to provide feedback for the user.

 The fibres are linked to a detachable smart tag which sits on the cuff and provides connectivity to your smartphone.
 This can be removed to plug straight into a USB port to charge it up, while Google claims the flexible cuff should be able to fit most sized jackets.